An Ultimate Guide to Improving RFIs in Construction

 According to a Navigant Construction Forum survey of 1,362 projects, there is an average of 9.9 requests for information for each $1 million of construction worldwide.
 This translated to an average project cost, once hours for review and response were taken into account, of $859,680 dedicated to RFIs.

 RFIs are often misunderstood, and as a result, mishandled.
 Luckily, the common construction RFI dilemma has a clear solution.
 If you’d like to keep your RFIs low, it first starts with understanding what an RFI is–as opposed to an RFP, RFQ, or RFT.
 It also requires knowing why a construction RFI is submitted, what goes into responding to them, and why they’re important to the project as a whole.
-And if you’re looking for a handy RFI template, we got one for you!
+And if you’re looking for a construction RFI template, we got one for you!

 What is a Request for Information (RFI) in Construction?